 For example, we always start writing our articles with an outline.
 A headline, a theme, some sub-headlines and rough ideas to build the flow of the story.
 Usually around 250-300 words.
 But we always pause after doing that.

 Then we come back to it the next day, so the Zeigarnik effect has a chance to work on what we’ve written.
-This usually means we write faster, have more ideas, and the whole article comes together more easily than if we’d tried to write it in one go.
+This usually means we write faster, have more ideas, and the whole article comes together better than if we’d tried to write it in one go.

-We’ll also then leave it at least another day to edit the draft, for the same reasons.
-Fresh eyes reading the draft spots things we’d have easily missed the day before.
+We then leave it at least another day to edit the draft for the same reasons.
+Fresh eyes reading the draft spot things we’d have easily missed the day before.

 Use the Zeigarnik effect to make better group decisions

-You can also apply the same principle to how groups in your business work together.
-You give people time to think about better solutions, or to make more considered decisions.
+You can apply the same principle to how groups in your business work together.
+You give people time to think about better solutions or make more considered decisions.

 So you give people advance copies of the documentation.
 Then, you give them time before they need to make a decision.
 This lets the Zeigarnik effect do its thing.
 This extra time to consider usually leads to better decision-making.